Autumnal Equinox Manipulative

 Autumn is officially a week away.
 I mean, I have already been celebrating it, to be honest.
 But the day that scientifically makes it autumn is a week away.
 What makes it officially autumn?
 Well, the autumnal equinox, of course!

 Mark your calendars, (well, they probably already are) and add a seasonally relevant activity to the lesson books.
-September 23 is the 2019 first official day of fall!
+Note Fall's Official First Day for upcoming years:

-I have many ideas for you to choose from today, as well as one of my own.
-I'll begin explaining the one I'm adding to the ranks.
+To help you in your autumn commencing celebration activities, we've gathered several options for you.
+We'll start with the one I'm adding to the ranks.
 It's a paper plate manipulative that will help your learner explain the autumnal equinox.

-Follow these six easy steps.
+Follow these six steps.
 Then stew on some of my ideas for differentiation.

 1. Gather (or color/paint) a light blue and dark blue paper plate.